Ghana faces hurdles to achieve targets set for coronavirus vaccine rollout

+African countries are relying on approved vaccines to stem a rise in cases.
+Lisa Ferdinando/Wikimedia Commons

 Ghana, like many of its counterparts on the continent, is contending with the fallout from the rapid spread of SARS-CoV-2 variants.
 Of particular concern is the B.1.1.7 variant first identified in the UK.
-It is estimated to be up to 70% more infectious and 65% more lethal than the ancestral strain.
+It is estimated to be up to 70 percent more infectious and 60 percent more lethal than the ancestral strain.

 Scientists at the West African Centre for Cell Biology of Infectious Pathogens have confirmed that B.1.1.7 is now the dominant variant in Ghana based on nationwide genomic surveillance.
 And that it is responsible for 88% of cases in the capital city.